kshedden/duration/README.md

 Features
 --------

-* Cox model supports entry times (delayed entry) and stratification
+* Support for entry times (delayed entry) and stratification

-* Cox model uses the Breslow log-likelihood